Slack Threads: Best Friend Or Arch Enemy?

 Slack threads, when used correctly, can be your best friend.
 The simple message thread feature allows you to add additional context, reply to, or tag a colleague in any Slack channel message or direct message (DM).

 By adding context in a thread, you avoid a screen of mass messages.
 So, rather than your channel looking like this:

 Your workspace looks a little more like this.

-The main difference between these screenshots is that the first channel has used up the entire screen for one conversation whereas the second has four conversations spun out into threads.
+The main difference between these screenshots is that the first channel has used up the entire screen for one conversation whereas the second has two conversations spun out into threads.

 This makes for easier reading, replying, and searching.

 But, if you’re new to Slack threads, it might seem strange to start chatting in this way.
 So, everything that follows in this post is designed to get you up to speed with Slack threads – and make them your best friend.